How It Works

 Parent controls

 You stay in control.
-The system does the work.
+The system does the planning.

-Choose how math is taught, see exactly where each child stands, and get weekly reports that tell you what happened and what's coming next.
+Choose how math is taught, track progress across math, reading, and science, and get weekly reports that tell you what happened and what's coming next.
+You focus on being present — not on lesson prep.

 Teaching approach